 As appropriate to species, birds must be given access to water for bathing and preening to encourage feather health.

 Birds must not be exposed to toxic or cooking fumes in the areas where they are maintained as these can be toxic to the birds e.g. Teflon poisoning, as such aviaries or cages must not be located next to kitchens or bathrooms.

+Current DEFRA advice in the light of avian influenza in our wild migratory populations of waterfowl, is that aviaries ought to have the roof covered with debris netting or be of solid construction

 Higher Standard